Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Forbidden subgraphs for graphs with eigenvalues bounded from below

 \begin{proof}[Proof of \ref{lem:rowing-0}] Set $\ba = (a_1, \dots, a_n)$ and $\la = \la_1(R(\ba))$.
 Let $v_{-2} \dots v_n$ denote the central path of $R(\ba)$, and let $v_c$ denote the coxswain attached to $v_0$.
 Let $\bx\colon V(R(\ba)) \to \R$ be a unit eigenvector of $R(\ba)$ associated with $\la$.
 Clearly we have $\la x_c = x_0$, which implies that

 Let $L$ be the rowing graph $R(\ba)$ with $v_c$ removed, and let $\bx_L$ be $\bx$ restricted to $V(L)$.
-Notice that $L$ is a line graph of a caterpillar tree, and so $\la_1(L) \ge -2$ (see \cref{footnote:line-graph}).
-Finally we bound the smallest eigenvalue of $R(\ba)$ as follows:
+Notice that $L$ is a line graph of a caterpillar tree, and so $\la_1(L) \ge -2$ (see \cref{footnote:line-graph} on \cpageref{footnote:line-graph}).
+Finally, we bound the smallest eigenvalue of $R(\ba)$ as follows:

 which implies that $\la \ge -1-\sqrt{2}$.
 In the above inequality, we assumed that $\la \le -1$ which follows from the fact that $R(\ba)$ has an edge. \end{proof}

 \begin{proof}[Proof of \ref{lem:rowing-a}] Let $\bx$ be the vector that assigns $1$ to $v_{-2}$, $-2$ to $v_{-1}$, $4$ to $v_0$, $0$ to $v_1$, $-2$ to the coxswain, and $-4/a_1$ to every vertex in the clique of size $a_1$.
 The Rayleigh principle says that $\la_1(R(a_1))$ is at most